SHP-Robotics/ftc_app_2018_jonathon/README.md

-##Hello Coders

-Hi, welcome to the FTC app 2018 git repo for team 13981.
-Most of this code was written by Andrew Zhu, who I think created all of the intuitive boolean methods that control how the robot drives during autonomous, as well as the ConstantVariables file which is always very useful.
-Please create another branch if you want to upload any files and suggest changes to the master branch.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.